MTHR Global

 MTHR Global (More Than HR Global) is a not for profit organisation based in Mumbai.
-It is a rapidly growing knowledge movement in India & new-age PAN India knowledge community which offers resources to assist HR professionals in Networking and knowledge-sharing that helps raise their own levels.
+It is a rapidly growing knowledge movement in India and new-age pan-India knowledge community which offers resources to assist HR professionals in networking and knowledge-sharing that helps raise their own levels.

 History

 MTHR Global commenced as an online forum in Feb 2002 and has evolved into a New Age vibrant community.
 It is the probably the only HR Community in India having no constraining rules and no fees of any kind.
 The events of MTHR Global – began as evening get together with 30 people and today attract more than 200 – 400 Professionals for its Day long and Weekend events (5 to 7 events a year).
 It currently accommodates more than 15000 members and growing, who range from HR professionals, students, academics to business professionals, consultants and industry leaders.
 It has recently launched MTHR CxO forum exclusively for Senior Professionals (CxOs, VPs, Directors, SGMs etc.).